davytheprogrammer/Website-Traffic-Generator-web-version/README.md

 After visiting a page the tool will randomly select one link from the page and click on it.
 Only links from the same domain are visited.

 ## Usage
+ALL I AM REQUESTING IS FOR YOU TO STAR THE REPO
 The usage should be quite simple.